 What do you like in your carrot cake?
 What do you not like in it?
 I hope you enjoy these.

 If you like these Paleo Carrot Cakes, you may also like these recipes:

 1. Paleo Carrot Cake with Maple Syrup – My Natural Family

 I absolutely adore carrot cake so when I was forced to eat a Paleo diet I was so sad.
 Then I decided to do something about it.
 I realized I could make the cake with alternative flour and a substitute cream cheese frosting.
 That’s when I developed this recipe made with coconut flour and frosting made with cashews.
 It turned out both beautiful and delicious.
 You need to give it a try.

 2. Carrot Cake with Whipped Coconut Frosting – Heartbeet Kitchen

 Tigernut Flour – Arrowroot Starch – Coconut Flour – Baking Soda – Cinnamon – Ginger – Cloves – Real Salt – Lemon Juice – Coconut Milk – Applesauce – Maple Syrup – Coconut Oil – Carrots – Raisins – Coconut Flakes – Gelatin Eggs

 This is AIP compliant besides being Paleo.
 That’s why it calls for gelatin eggs instead of eggs.
 It could be fun to give them a try.
 It is topped with toasted coconut flakes and a whipped coconut milk frosting.
-If you’ve never tried tigernut flour, you really should.
-You can learn all about it on this post.
+If you’ve never tried Tigernut flour, you really should.
+You can learn all about it in this post.
 Paleo Tigernut Flour Recipes Index, Pros, Cons and Best Prices.